flatten and block antique needlepoint lace

 Using no undue pressure or force on the lace, gently insert a pin, using the same principle as good bobbin lacemakers.
 Pin from a corner or recognisable starting point and very slightly angle the pins away from you, which puts a little tension on the lace as you continue to pin it out, inserting 1 pin every quarter of an inch.
 Leave at least a quarter of the pin exposed to allow easy removal.
 It is imperative that you do not lay anything other than a protective cover on top of the stretched work.

-Once the lace is pinned all round, securely cover it with another piece of polycotton fabric and place the whole thing somewhere clean and warm to dry.
-In a hot climate, or where there is bright sunshine, it may be possible toddy the damped lace quite quickly.
+Once the lace is pinned all-round, securely cover it with another piece of polycotton fabric and place the whole thing somewhere clean and warm to dry.
+In a hot climate, or where there is bright sunshine, it may be possible to dry the damped lace quite quickly.
 Otherwise use a warm room, even an airing cupboard, but never apply heat directly.

 I remember seeing a wonderful needlepoint ruff (15th century) totally ruined by someone who thought the fabric should be flat, and who had steam ironed it!

-Damping and pinning (or blocking) the lace under light tension should be enough to restore it for further evaluation, by my advice in general would be - "if in doubt don't touch it.
-Instead get someone else to look at it before potentially damaging an object of real merit.
+Damping and pinning (or blocking) the lace under light tension should be enough to restore it for further evaluation, but my advice, in general, would be - "if in doubt don't touch it.
+Instead, get someone else to look at it before potentially damaging an object of real merit.

 The great maxim on cleaning antique lace or any other kind of lace is "When in doubt, DON'T!
 Call in an expert before destroying it yourself!"